Gandi/gandi.cli/README.md

 Please note that a private VM cannot be accessed through the emergency console.
 You'll need a public VM that also has a private interface on the same VLAN to gain access.

-You can check out [our tutorial](http://wiki.gandi.net/en/tutorials/cli/pvlan) for an example of how to achieve this.

 #### More options